soluzka/youtube-downloader/README.md

 ]

 # Ensure the rest of the code remains unchanged
-doesn't work install git bash and run this in it for it to work wsl --install then run this in umbuntu command promt curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash then run these too in umbuntu command promt nvm install node and nvm use node then run this too in umbuntu command promt curl -L -o ffmpeg.zip https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z run this before you run the umbuntu command npm install -g npm umbuntu command npm install -g npm@latest umbuntu command npm install -g npm-check-updates npm install --no-bin-links icacls setup.py /grant *S-1-1-0:RX pip install -r requirements.txt -r requirements-dev.txt -r requirements-interactive.txt
+Ensure the rest of the code remains unchanged you need wsl for the umbuntu virtual environment for windows https://code.visualstudio.com/docs/remote/wsl-tutorial doesn't work install git bash and run this in it for it to work wsl --install run umbuntu command like these you will have umbuntu after you run the command for git bash sudo apt update and sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev then run this after you do that sudo apt install python3.11 and wget https://www.python.org/ftp/python/3.11.3/Python-3.11.3.tgz then run this in umbuntu command promt curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash then run these too in umbuntu command promt nvm install node and nvm use node then run this too in umbuntu command promt curl -L -o ffmpeg.zip https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z run this before you run the umbuntu command npm install -g npm umbuntu command npm install -g npm@latest umbuntu command npm install -g npm-check-updates umbuntu command python -m pip install SomePackage a few commands to become root user in umbuntu are sudo -i and sudo su
+# and the rest are for visual studio
+npm install --no-bin-links
+icacls setup.py /grant *S-1-1-0:RX
+pip install -r requirements.txt -r requirements-dev.txt -r requirements-interactive.txt